ElenaBiagi/Finito/README.md

 git submodule init
 git submodule update
 ```
 Then, go the SBWT submodule and build it using the instructions in the submodule.
-Then, compile the experiments with:
+And compile the experiments with:
 ```
 cd SBWT/build